Citizenship of the Mercosur

 Citizenship of the Mercosur is granted to eligible citizens of the Southern Common Market member states.
-It was approved in 2010 through the Citizenship Statute and should be fully implemented by the member countries in 2021, when the program will be transformed in an international treaty incorporated into the national legal system of the countries, under the concept of "Mercosur Citizen".
+It was approved in 2010 through the progressive implementation of the Citizenship Statute, which culminated in its presentation as a non-binding document in 2021.

 Mercosur citizens have the right to free movement, residence and employment throughout the bloc and in the five associated countries.
 Citizens still have free transport of goods, services and money, as well as equality of rights, harmonization of social security systems and labor laws.

 Benefits for citizens

 Travel Documents

 Nationals of member states (Argentina, Brazil, Bolivia, Paraguay and Uruguay) and Associated States (Chile, Colombia, Ecuador, and Peru) do not need a passport or visa to travel around the region, with only a national identity card or other document considered valid.

 Residence Agreement

 The Agreement grants the right to residence and work for citizens with no requirement other than nationality.
 Citizens of the Member States and Associated States that are part of the agreement enjoy a facilitated procedure for applying for a residence visa, as long as they have a valid passport, birth certificate, and a negative certificate of criminal record.
 It is possible to apply for the grant of "temporary residence" of up to two years in another country of the block.
 Before the expiry of the term of "temporary residence", the interested parties may request their transformation into permanent residence.